adotdong29/dodgeball2/README.md

-# Dodgeball - A Physics-Based Game Inspired by n-gon
+# Dodgeball - A Physics-Based Game

 This project is a 2D physics-based game using C++ for the backend, WebAssembly as the bridge, and React.js for the frontend.
 The game features geometric shapes, drone-like enemies, and physics-based movement similar to n-gon.